MoazAbde/MoazAbde/README.md

 About Me

-I'm a third year student at the University of Alberta pursuing a Bachelor of Applied Science in Computer Engineering Software option degree.
+I'm a Graduate Electrical Engineering student from the University of Alberta.

-Currently, I am looking for winter 2024 Engineering internships.
+Currently, I am looking for a full time job in software development.
 I am eager to apply what I learned into real life problems.

 In my free time, I enjoy playing sports competitively (soccer and golf), hanging out with friends, and traveling the world!
-I'm studying Engineering at the University of Alberta with an interest in Software and Electrical Engineering.